-To have your name added to the voters list at either an advance or ordinary poll, you must register with the deputy returning officer.
-Once you sign the Registration Certificate that the deputy returning officer completes for you, and you show satisfactory proof of your identity and address, you can then vote.
-Electors can prove their identity and address in one of three ways:
+To have your name added to the list of electors at either an advance or ordinary poll, you must fill in a registration certificate with the registration officer or the poll clerk.
+Once the Registration Certificate is authorized by the deputy returning officer, and you show satisfactory proof of your identity and address, you can then vote.

-- provide one original piece of identification issued by any level of Canadian government or an agency of that government that contains the elector's photo, name and address; or
+- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or

-- provide two original pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
-Both must contain the name of the elector and one must also contain the elector's address; or
+- Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
+Both must have your name and at least one must have your address (such as a health card and hydro bill), or

 - If you have two pieces of identification but can't prove where you live, you may have your residence attested to by another elector who knows you, who lives in the same polling division as you, and is on the list of electors or is registering to vote (for example, a neighbour or your roommate who has proof of identification and address).
 In this case, you must both take a written oath.